 Manufacturers are offering after-sale guarantees similar to the guarantees of their normal cars, or even better yet.

 The first modern hybrid car was the Toyota Prius, introduced to the market in 1997.
 This vehicle was exclusively designed for this alternative technology, with a highly aerodynamic bodywork and other details.
-Until 2003, 160 000 units were sold, and in 2004 an improved Prius appeared, similar in size to a Corolla.
+Until 2003, more than 100 000 units were sold, and for 2004 an improved Prius appeared, similar in size to a Corolla.
 The new 2017 Prius has a 1,8-L gasoline engine of 71 kW (96 cv, 95 hp), together with an electric motor of 53 kW (72 cv, 71 hp).
 The combined maximum power is 90 kW (123 cv, 121 hp).
 This fourth-generation Prius, with basic equipment, sells for 2017 for a MSRP of US$ 24,685 in the U.S. market and comes with a warranty for the hybrid part of 8 years or 160 000 km.

 Other manufacturers also presented their hybrids: Honda launched a special model called Insight in 1999.
 In 2003 it was decided to adapt the technology to a mainstream model, the Honda Civic.
 By 2005 the first hybrid SUV truck was introduced, a version of the Ford Escape.
 In 2006 Toyota finally adapted the technology to the best-selling car in the United States of America, the Camry.
 Out of the 3 744 437 Camrys that Americans bought up to April 2016, an interesting figure of 345 640 have gasoline-electric hybrid engines.
 And this is only one of tens of hybrid models available for sale to the public today.